volodya-lombrozo/newsman/docs/do-you-trust-me.md

 ## Let's improve it?

-Current situation is following.
-I open auto-generated report, read them, format small parts, fix problems with meanings.
-Despite implementing all these parts, I still needed to do much of the work - structure, format, check that each generated sentence has valid meaning, or has meaning at all.
+Even though we've implemented all these parts,
+I still had to do a lot of the work—structuring, formatting, and making sure each generated sentence actually made sense.
+I'm not sure if we can fix the report verification issue somehow.
+It's just easier to do it manually.
+At least for now.
+So, we're left with some structural and formatting problems.
-Since I did 3 separate requests, all the responses were differently formatted, as you can guess.
-Something like the following:
+Since we made three separate requests, the responses came back in different formats, as you might guess.

 ```txt
 Last week achievements: